dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 ## Use topic exchange to route messages
 Setting `exchangeKind` to `"topic"` uses the topic exchanges, which are commonly used for the multicast routing of messages.
 Messages with a `routing key` will be routed to one or many queues based on the `routing key` defined in the metadata when subscribing.
 The routing key is defined by the `routingKey` metadata.
-For example, if an app configured with a routing key `keyA`:
+For example, if an app is configured with a routing key `keyA`:
 ```
 apiVersion: dapr.io/v1alpha1
 kind: Subscription